What is an Emotional Affair

 When he is near the emotional affair, he feels alive, but his wife makes him feel bored.
 The Emotional Affair writes tales to improve his ability to visualize amusement, fun, and fantasy.
 To gain more control over the link between his mind and body, she does this.
 She also employs other strategies, such as planning an occasion where she would be present in order to get a chance to observe her rival, his wife.
 He’ll show up at this social event with his wife, wanting to have fun and witness the passionate relationship.

 When his wife questions him about it because she senses that he is preoccupied with the emotional affair, he would respond angrily by claiming, “We are just friends.”
-After the occasion, when he corresponds with the emotional affair, they both make innuendos that imply they would have enjoyed themselves more if their spouses weren’t present.
+After the occasion, when he corresponds with her about the emotional affair, they both make innuendos that imply they would have enjoyed themselves more if their spouses weren’t present.
 As the emotional and sexual tension between them grows, this further fuels the idea of being alone together.

 Missing Piece in the Marriage: